Guns N’ Roses' Duff McKagan shares track from his teenage band The Living

 McKagan added: “Would this even ever get out of our basement?
 We had something magical then, and it was ours, so who gives a fuck!”

-‘Two Generation Stand’ arrives with an accompanying official lyric video comprised of Seattle landmarks as well as archive performance footage and images.
+‘Two Generation Stand’ arrives with an accompanying official lyric video comprised of shots depicting Seattle landmarks as well as archive performance footage and images.

 You can pre-order/pre-save ‘The Living – 1982’ here now.